YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVYDBEXIT
 --------------------

-INVYDBEXIT, Inappropriate invocation of ydb_exit. ydb_exit cannot be invoked from external calls.
+INVYDBEXIT, Inappropriate invocation of ydb_exit().
+Calls to ydb_exit() cannot be made from external calls.

 Call in/Run Time Error: This indicates that the call-in shut-down function ydb_exit() has been called from an external call C function.
 Since the YottaDB run-time system must be operational even after the external call function returns, ydb_exit() is meant to be called only once during a process lifetime, and only from the base C/C++ program when YottaDB functions are no longer required by the program.